 How We Will Make A Difference

-For every sun care product we sell*, we will donate 1 to a child eligible for free school meals in the UK.
+For every Escentual Sunscreen we sell, we will donate 1 to a child eligible for free school meals in the UK.

 • We have created an educational comic for teachers across the UK download and use.